-MSc Biological Psychology - Specialized in Cognitive Neuroscience
+MSc Psychology - Specialisation Cognitive Neuroscience

 The teaching programme covers relevant topics of Cognitive Neuroscience (CNS), and reflects the research expertise of the group ‘cognitive neuroscience’.
 Students learn about CNS theories, and how to measure and interpret human brain activity, using imaging techniques to observe (fMRI, EEG/MEG), and modulate (TMS) the brain ‘at work’.

 Study key issues in perceptual and cognitive brain research